|Nutrition Facts (per serving)|

 "The Campari cocktail is definitely an acquired taste.
 But if you like Negronis you’ll probably like this.
 Stiff and very bitter, it's a good option for a pretty dinner drink, but probably won't be the drink you'll stick with all night.
 You may want to try swapping Aperol for Campari for a less bitter option." —Tom Macy

 Gather the ingredients.

 Pour the ingredients into a cocktail shaker filled with ice cubes.

-- While Campari and bitters define this popular drink, it is important to choose your vodka wisely.
-Stick with the top-shelf vodkas that are nice and clean and you will have a great Campari cocktail.
+- While Campari and bitters define this popular drink, it is important to choose the vodka wisely.
+Stick with top-shelf vodkas that are nice and clean, and you will have a great Campari cocktail.

 - Citrus vodka pairs well with Campari.
-You might like how it softens the bitter profile and it would make a good substitute for clear vodka.
+You might like how it softens the bitter profile.

 - You can also add other citrus elements—particularly orange—to this drink.
-For instance, the Campari cosmo pairs citrus vodka, orange juice, and triple sec with Campari to create a lovely drink.
+For instance, the Campari cosmo combines citrus vodka, orange juice, and triple sec with Campari to create a lovely drink.

-- Instead of Angostura aromatic bitters, give an orange bitters a try.
+- Instead of aromatic bitters, give orange bitters a try.
 Angostura also makes that flavor, though there are others that will work just as well.
-Regans' Orange Bitters No. 6 is an excellent option and you can find orange bitters from Fee Brothers, Scrappy's, and The Bitter Truth.
+Regans' Orange Bitters No. 6 is an excellent option, and you can find orange bitters from Fee Brothers, Scrappy's, and The Bitter Truth.

-- If you'd like to serve this drink a little taller, strain it over ice in an old-fashioned glass and add a splash of club soda.
-You could even pour as much as 3 ounces of soda and end up with a drink similar to the Americano.
+- If you'd like to serve this drink a little taller, strain it over ice into an old-fashioned glass and add a splash of club soda.
+Pouring as much as 3 ounces of soda results in a drink similar to the Americano.